r-nikhil/r-nikhil.github.io/_posts/2024-12-19-cold-coffee-consistent.md

 - Thick, creamy texture throughout and shouldn't turn watery like cold brew after sitting on my table for 10min
 - Should take less than 1 min to make

-Here is what I’ve learnt from my super scientific and rigorous experimentation:
+Here is what I’ve learnt from my super scientific and rigorous experimentation 😂 :

 - *Shake it, don't stir it*
     - Stirring is useless.
 What takes 15 seconds of shaking needs like 2 minutes of violent stirring to achieve the same results